mwdemos/Data-Analysis-Portfolio/Statistics Coursework/README.md

 # Statistics Coursework

-This coursework involved the use of R, Minitab, and Excel (and LaTeX--not part of the prescribed coursework but I wanted to use it for some extra practice).
+These coursework projects involved the use of R, Minitab, and Excel (and LaTeX--not part of the prescribed coursework but I wanted to use it for some extra practice).

 | Project Name | Skills / Methods |
 | --- | --- |